M-o-a-T/moat-kv/docs/source/client_protocol.rst

 seq
 ---

-Every client message must contain a strictly increasing positive sequence number.
+Every client request must contain a strictly increasing positive sequence number.
+All replies associated with a request carry the same sequence number.

 action